Prospective Graduate Students

 - For more statistics about our community, visit the Fast Facts page.

-- To read a welcome message from our chair, Abbas El Gamal, visit his Welcome page.
+- To read a welcome message from our chair, Stephen Boyd, visit his Welcome page.

 - To learn about the department's rich history, visit the Stanford EE Historical Timeline.

 - Meet people in our community by visiting our Spotlight features.

 While our PhD and Full-Time MS programs are our most popular ones, there are a few additional options for Stanford EE graduate work.

 - For a complete list of academic programs offered by the EE department, visit our Overview of Programs page.